IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 While a Working Group may maintain its own list of participants to track membership status, the authoritative list of participants is maintained in an IEEE-SA database.
 Only those authorized to access and use IEEE’s data, including personal data, from IEEE systems are permitted to do so, for the purposes intended, including to support the technical development work on the standard, and only in compliance with IEEE or IEEE-SA Privacy and data privacy policies.

 Job recruiting at IEEE Standards meetings is inappropriate and is actively discouraged.
-However, posting of notices of job opportunities by employers and of notices of jobs sought may be permitted at IEEE Standards meetings only if approved by the IEEE Standards Sponsor.
+However, posting of notices of job opportunities by employers and of notices of jobs sought may be permitted at IEEE Standards meetings only if approved by the Standards Committee.

 IEEE-SA applies restrictions on recording the proceedings of IEEE standards development meetings.
 Restrictions include, but are not limited to, the usage of audio recording, video recording, and photography by participants or observers.